Irish Women's Liberation Movement: Contraceptive Train

 On 22 May 1971 forty-seven members of the Irish Women's Liberation Movement took the Dublin to Belfast train to import contraceptives over the Irish border and this became known as the Contraceptive Train.
 One member, Pat Ledwith, thought the condoms would be confiscated, but they weren't.
 The Contraceptive Train was considered a "daring act" by the Irish Independent because the women involved risked stigma from their conservative community.

 Name change

 In 1972, the IWLM changed its name to the Women's Liberation Movement.
 Several other groups were formed by members of the IWLM such as Irishwomen United, Women's Political Association, Irish Women's Aid, The Rape Crisis Centre and The National Women's Council of Ireland.

 Important members

-Other famous members of the Irish Women's Liberation Movement were Nell McCafferty and Mary Kenny Maher, who was from Chicago, contributed ideas from the American feminist movement to the group.
+Other famous members of the Irish Women's Liberation Movement were Nell McCafferty and Mary Kenny Mary Maher, who was from Chicago, contributed ideas from the American feminist movement to the group.
 Nuala Fennell was involved, but resigned in 1971 due to differences over the Prohibition of Forcible Entry Bill.
 This piece of legislation was an area of contention among other groups in Ireland at the time as well because of one of the clauses which could lead to fewer civil rights for journalists.
 In addition, clauses in the bill prohibited the occupation of vacant houses.